Teviornis: Classification

-A review of Kurochkin et al. was performed by Clarke and Norell in 2004.
+Clarke and Norell reviewed the specimen in 2004.
 They concluded that some of the characters used by Kurochkin et al. to assign T. gobiensis to the Anseriformes, such as an unbowed metacarpal III, are plesiomorphies which are primitive for Avialae and also retained in some members of Ornithurae.
 They found that the remaining characters used by Kurochkin et al. also had wider distribution than was assumed, or had an incompletely studied distribution.
-Moreover, Clarke et al. found no synapomorphies of Aves (sensu Gauthier), Neognathae, or Galloanseres, preserved in PIN 4499-1. thus, they conclude, Teviornis cannot be assigned with any confidence to the Presbyornithidae.
+Moreover, Clarke and Norell found no synapomorphies of Aves (sensu Gauthier), Neognathae, or Galloanseres, preserved in PIN 4499–1, so they concluded that Teviornis cannot be confidently assigned to the Presbyornithidae.